DevAkshay434/craffteine-assistant-chatbot--1-/replit.md

 The frontend is built with React 18 and TypeScript, using Vite for development and bundling.
 Styling is handled by Tailwind CSS (via CDN).
 The application employs a modular component structure with clear separation of concerns for `App.tsx`, `ChatWindow`, `ChatMessage`, and various interactive components like `OptionButton`, `MultiSelectOptions`, `RangeSlider`, and `InlineTextInput`.
 State management primarily uses React hooks (`useState`, `useEffect`, `useRef`) for local state, with `conversationHistoryRef` maintaining chat history for API context.

+### Backend Architecture

+A lightweight Express.js backend server (`server.js`) runs on port 3001 to securely proxy API requests.
+This backend handles web search requests to the Brave Search API, preventing API key exposure on the client side and avoiding CORS issues.
+The backend uses environment variables from `.env` for secure API key storage.

 ### Conversation Flow

 The chatbot implements an intelligent, adaptive conversation flow that guides users through specific steps: